 Sue: It will come to me eventually.
 His beard doesn’t exactly help.

-Hugh (who reminds Sue of a very young Hywel Bennett) decides to turn against the Doctor and his friends.
+Hugh (who reminds Sue of a young Hywel Bennett) turns against the Doctor and his friends.

 Sue: You ungrateful ****.
 He just saved your life!

-Me: Do you recognise the actor playing Sir Gilles?
+Me: Do you recognise the actor who’s playing Sir Gilles?

-But when she sees Sir Gilles in a close-up…
+And then Sir Gilles appears in a close-up…

 Sue: He has a very rubbery face.
-Hang on, I think it’s actually made from rubber.
-His voice is wrong, too.
-Wait a minute… I know that style of overacting… it’s the Master!
+Hang on, I think it actually is made from rubber.
+Wait a minute… I know that style of overacting… It’s the Master!

 Me: Is that a question or a statement?

-Sue is on a roll, because a few seconds later she pins down the actor playing Ranulf, too.
+Sue is on a roll, because a few seconds later she manages to recognise Ranulf, too.

-Sue: He used to sell life insurance to the over-50s during the adverts for Countdown.
+Sue: He used to sell life insurance to the over-50s in the ad-breaks during Countdown.
 I think you got a free pen or a carriage clock when you called him.

 Me: Yes, that’s exactly what Frank Windsor is best known for.
 Well done, you.